opixelum/brain-disk-gitbook/docs/glossary.md

 Entity that stores, signs & issues
 [digital certificates](#digital-certificate).

+### Classification

+Process of predicting the class of given data points.
+E.g.: given a picture of a dog, the algorithm predicts that the picture is a dog.

 ### Client Relationship Management (CRM)

 Technology for managing all your company's relationships and interactions with